martinsumner/riak_kv/docs/ReplicationGuide.md

   - When multiple nodes are configured for reconciliation, time ranges are also sliced so that each node has its own time slice to run its reconciliation work.
     - Overlapping of reconciliation work is not managed through orchestration, but through allocation of slots based on node number (relative place in the list of nodes) and cluster slice.

-> In configuration, reconciliation processes are commonly referred to by the initialism `ttaaefs` - TicTac AAE Full-Sync.

 Each node has a single manager for reconciliation - the `riak_kv_ttaaefs_manager`.
 A manager can only have one configuration, it can manage reconciliation with one cluster for one `n_val` (and for one type, either all-cluster or per-bucket).
 If the cluster needs to reconcile with other clusters, or with different settings, then other nodes should handle the alternate configurations.

 > Reconciliation work is based on comparisons between clusters using AAE folds; so a single peer relationship between just two nodes is sufficient to reconcile the whole cluster.
 However, for resilience and capacity reasons, ideally all nodes should be configured with different peer relationships.